Chapter 1 : Nothing Sweeter Than Time

 They walked the path to the direction the old woman had pointed out for them, their steps light on the ground.
 Above them, the leaves shook from the hard cold wind, and the sun shone brightly.

 “I couldn’t, it’s just… her expression when she said that.
 I could swear she wasn’t sure herself.
-I mean, on the end of the road?”
+I mean, at the end of the road?”
 Liam raised his eyebrows.

 “Yes.
 And alone on the left side?”
 Ava chuckled, “It’s one of those directions in horror stories right?
 When you’re looking for an address and then you just find this creepy old house?”
 Ava gestured her hands like two claws, lightly scratching his arm.
 Liam snorted, “You’re all brave and mighty here.
 If I talked like that at home, you’ll be screaming like a banshee,”